john-mnz/ComfyUI-Inspyrenet-Rembg/README.md

 ## Features

-superior rembg quality compared to other methods
+Superior rembg quality compared to other methods

-can take batch of images as input
+Can take batch of images as input

 Optimized for image batch to be the fastest rembg node (perfect for video frames)

-outputs both the image and the corresponding mask
+Outputs both the image and the corresponding mask

+Shows the progress in terminal

 ## Installation